larkben/alphpaca/README.md

 larkben - smart contract developer and average web developer (cofounder of ALPHaga NFT Marketplace) <br/>
 overgames - talented backend and frontend web developer (cofounder of ALPHaga NFT Marketplace)

+## Security | Terms | Privacy

+`terms` - When forking this code, attempting to deploy it, or alter it.
+You are to become responsible for it and if it should not work properly.
+This could lead to losses in which you but not I would be responsible for.
+Furthermore by using our Dapp you confirm that you will comply with all rules in the area you live.
+We are not responsible for rules broken in the area you live.

+`security` - When using our dapps be sure to only use the appropriate sites.
+In this case. `alphpacas.dev` and `alpacafi.app`.
+Any other URL should be considered a scam.

+`privacy` - We do not track IPs and or perform specific targeted data collection.

 ### Notes:

 (running bytecode raw) https://docs.alephium.org/sdk/transaction/#execute-script-transaction ? <br/>